Boot Hill: Boot Hill Museum

 The Boot Hill Museum is located on the original location of the Boot Hill Cemetery in Dodge City, Kansas.

 In popular culture

 Boot Hill is the name of the cemetery in Dodge City in the Gunsmoke radio series.
 In many episodes, the marshal (Matt Dillon) would allude to "putting you in Boot Hill", or "another man headed to Boot Hill".
 In the first season of the Gunsmoke television series, the introduction to each episode showed Matt Dillon walking around Boot Hill reflecting on the deaths of men buried there.

 Boot Hill cemetery is a main plot point in the Twilight Zone episode Mr. Garrity and the Graves.

-Boothill Graveyards are referenced in many films such as Tombstone (1993), Wyatt Earp (1994), The Magnificent Seven (1960) and Gunfight at the O.K.
+Boothill Graveyards are referenced in many films such as Tombstone (1993), Wyatt Earp (1994), The Magnificent Seven (1960), Back to the Future Part III (1990) and Gunfight at the O.K.
 Corral (1957), during which it was repeatedly sung over the recurring title theme song by Frankie Laine.
 In the later half of the movie Laine changes the theme to: